JosephChege4/ai_demo_presentation/README.md

 ## Overview

 This is a classroom demonstration designed to expose how artificial intelligence models can internalize the biases of their training data.
-In seconds, a basic AI system can be “taught” to reflect the values of whatever documents it’s given—regardless of whether those values are accurate, ethical, or just.
+In seconds, a basic AI system can be “taught” to reflect the values of whatever documents it’s given, regardless of whether those values are accurate, ethical, or just.

 This project is not about building a helpful chatbot.
 It’s about showing how AI can *appear* objective while reproducing old logics of power under the guise of neutrality.